odh-labs/nlp/README.md

 MLOps_Project
 ==============================

-In this project, We aim to show how you can use the OpenShift for MLOps operations.
+In this project, we aim to show how you can use the OpenShift for developing a containerise NLP text classification solutions.

 Project Organization
 ------------